Importing drugs or precursors

 10 kg

-Schedule 2 of the Criminal Code Regulations 2002 lists all border controlled drugs with the quantity that is deemed commercial quantity and marketable quantity.
+Schedule 2 of the Criminal Code Regulations 2002 lists all border-controlled drugs, along with the quantities deemed to be a commercial quantity and a marketable quantity.
 This is an extensive list and includes all drugs that would also be considered “illicit” as well as many pharmaceutical drugs.

-Section 5E of the Criminal Code Regulations 2002 lists all boarder controlled plants with the quantity that is deemed commercial quantity and marketable quantity and is copied below.
+Section 5E of the Criminal Code Regulations 2002 lists all border-controlled plants with the quantity that is deemed a commercial quantity and marketable quantity, and is copied below.

 Border controlled plant